zowe/docs-site/docs/getting-started/user-roadmap-apiml.md

 - [**Upgrading the z/OS system for Zowe**](../user-guide/upgrade-zos-system.md)

-   Learn how to upgrade thw z/OS system for Zowe.
+   Learn how to upgrade the z/OS system for Zowe.

 ## Using Zowe API Mediation Layer